Read all about what’s new

 Two famous brands of the foodservice world have been reunited as Wimpy UK introduced Lyons Coffee to its latest menu.
 The Lyons Corner House in London’s Piccadilly was home to the first ever Wimpy Bar in 1954 and, since then, both brands have earned a reputation as heritage names steeped in British tradition.

-The partnership, which has seen Lyons Coffee named as the exclusive coffee supplier to Wimpy’s nationwide change of casual dining restaurants, marks a new beginning, as Wimpy UK General Manager, Chris Woolfenden, explains.
+The partnership, which has seen Lyons Coffee named as the exclusive coffee supplier to Wimpy’s nationwide chain of casual dining restaurants, marks a new beginning, as Wimpy UK General Manager, Chris Woolfenden, explains.

 “We are absolutely thrilled that Lyons is part of the Wimpy family,” he said.
 “We know that whether you’re just stopping in for a quick drink or having a cup at the end of a meal, you want to be sure you’re enjoying the very best in flavour and in Lyons we have found the perfect blend of coffee magic.”